 Transmission of Streptococcus occurs via respiratory secretions.

 Virulent Streptococcus pyogenes (group A streptococcus or GAS) incubate more than 2 to 7 days.
-M protein serotypes of GAS are typically more invasive with greater potential for progression ...
+M protein serotypes of GAS are typically more invasive with greater potential for progression to rheumatic fever or ...